This blog is part of our ‘Vision for the Ocean’ series.

 By working together, we can achieve a thriving ocean, thriving people.

-Finlay, what does the ocean mean to you?
+What does the ocean mean to you, on a personal level?